WTFAcademy/WTF-Ethers/en/12_ERC721Check/readme.md

 ## Summary

-In this tutorial, we learned how to use `ethers.js` to identify if a contract is an `ERC721` standard.
-Since we utilized the `ERC165` standard, only contracts that support the `ERC165` standard can be identified using this method, including `ERC721`, `ERC1155`, and others.
-However, for standards like `ERC20` that do not support `ERC165`, different methods must be used to identify them.
+In this tutorial, we learned how to use `ethers.js` to identify if a contract follows the `ERC721` standard.
+Since we utilized the `ERC165` standard, contracts that support the `ERC165` standard can be identified using this method, including `ERC721`, `ERC1155`, and others.
+However, for standards like `ERC20` that do not support `ERC165`, different methods need to be used to identify them.
 Do you know how to check if a contract is an `ERC20`?